 White, V.S.
 1901.
 The Tylostomaceae of North America.
 Bulletin of the Torrey Botanical Club 28: 421-444.

-Etym.: The varietal epithet refers to the obese nature of the plant.
+Etym.: the name refers to the whitish colour of the endoperidium.